liatrio/devops-bootcamp/docs/README.md

   category: Software Quality
   estReadingMinutes: 10
   exercises:
-    - name: Setup SonarQube and Jenkins Integration
+    - name: Setup SonarQube and GitHub Integration
       description: >-
         Create a SonarQube server and add GitHub action to run SonarQube in our build pipeline.